You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Currently our training offer to Childminders is provided virtually via E-learning.

-For bespoke training for collaborations please contact the Education Safeguarding Service.
+For bespoke training for collaborations please contact the LADO Education Safeguarding Advisory Service.

 Bespoke Training